 But then it’s on to the dogs.
 The Retro section of the menu has classics – plain, Polish, Chicago style with tomato and dill pickle, Detroit Coney style with chili and mustard, DC Half Smoke with chili and spicy onions, and a Tijuana with bacon and jalapeno among others.

-The Haute Dogs go off in new directions with toppings like grilled mushrooms and gruyere cheese on the Fun-Ghi, borracho onions and pepperjack on the El Machete, teriyaki and tempura avocado on the Rising Sun, feta and tatziki on the Big Fat Greek, and even Foie Gras and truffle mayo on the Billionaire Dog.
+The Haute Dogs go off in new directions with toppings like grilled mushrooms and gruyere cheese on the Fun-Ghi, borracho onions and pepperjack on the El Machete, teriyaki and tempura avocado on the Rising Sun, and even Foie Gras and truffle mayo on the Billionaire Dog.

 I went for the Gold Standard, a hot dog version of the burger of the same name served at Holstein’s.
 It’s got smoke bacon, cheddar cheese, roasted tomato, arugula, and garlic aioli and while I could have done with about 50% less argula, it was quite fantastic – a perfect snap to the dog, excellent smoky bacon, and fresh cheese.
 Loved it.